 What's the buzz about wazz?

-There's been a lot of talk about GHB/GBL/1,4-BD (aka G, wazz, fantasy, liquid ecstasy) in the news lately.
+GHB/GBL/1,4-BD (aka G, wazz, fantasy, liquid ecstasy) has been in the news again lately.
 We're taking a closer look at what's going on and ways to stay safer.

 What are GHB, GBL and 1,4-BD?